scoconno/scoconno.github.io/examined/Intro/Handout.md

 ## Introduction

 Don't be fooled by every day uses of the words 'philosophy', 'philosophical', and 'philosopher'.
 Being philosophical is not the same as merely stating your belief about some deep issue.
-Philosophers have little patience for those who just state their views on some issue.
+Philosophers have little patience for those who just state their views.
 They care about **the reasons** for accepting such views.
 These reasons come in the form of **arguments** which prove those views true or false.
 So, don't expect us philosophers merely to respect your opinion.
 We will respect your good arguments and will expect you to provide them.

 Philosophy, then, is concerned with critical thinking, which we will define as follow: